trinodb/trino/presto-docs/src/main/sphinx/connector/oracle.rst

 ================

 The Oracle connector allows querying and creating tables in an external Oracle database.
-Connectors let Presto join data provided by different databases, like Oracle and Hive, or different Oracle database instances.
+Connectors let Trino join data provided by different databases, like Oracle and Hive, or different Oracle database instances.

 Configuration